laboon/ebook/text/98_glossary_of_terms.md

 __Fuzz Testing__: A form of __stochastic testing__ whereby random but possible data is passed in to a system to see how it responds.

 __Greenfield Development__: Writing software from scratch, and thus being able to design the entire system without worrying about previous solutions.

-__Browfield Development__: Writing software which must interactact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.
+__Browfield Development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.

 __Pinning Test__: An automated test (usually a unit test) which checks for the current response of a system, in order to modify code without modifying existing behavior.
 Note that pinning tests check for the current response, _not_ the correct response.
 Often used when refactoring or adding to __legacy code__.